 • You suspect that you were bitten by a blacklegged tick (also known as a deer tick)

 If you have questions or concerns about ticks, or you believe you’ve been bitten, meet with a provider at your convenience by making an appointment or finding an urgent care clinic location near you.
-Physicians Immediate Care is open 7 days a week to help with your medical concerns.
+Most locations are open 7 days a week to help with your tick removal.